 Highlights include the Fountain Gardens, peony collection, cedars and the Victorian Conservatory.
 Tearoom.

-Open Apr-Sep, WThFSSu & BH 1100-1800.
-Oct, SSu 1100-1600.
+Open Apr-Sep, WThFSSu & BH 1030-1700.
+Oct-Mar, see website.

 www.spetchleygardens.co.uk

-M-S infrequent, 15 minutes journey.
+M-S infrequent, about 15 minutes journey.

-Operated by Johnson's Coaches and
+Operated by Johnson's Coaches.

 The birthplace of the composer Edward Elgar.
 The Cottage and modern Visitor Centre contain memorabilia

 telling the story of Elgar's life and his music.
 Cottage Garden.
 Admission by timed ticket.
 Events programme.
-Tel.
-01905 333330.

-Open MFSSu 1000-1700.
+Open Mar-Oct, MFSSu 1100-1700.

 www.nationaltrust.org.uk